India Introduces GNSS-Based Toll Collection for Highways

 Challenges and Considerations

 The GNSS system has many benefits, but there are also some problems that need to be fixed.
-It will take a lot of work and money to make sure that OBUs are widely used and that the technology is integrated with current infrastructure.
+It will take a lot of work and money to make sure that OBUs are widely used and that the technology is integrated with the current infrastructure.

 Indian roads are getting a lot more modern now that they use a GNSS-based toll system.
 The government thinks that this tech will make it easier and faster for millions of people to get where they need to go.